 Hearing Loss due to Environmental Factors

 According to the CDC, 25 percent of hearing loss in children is caused by their environment.
-The toys that they play with can surpass the 85 dB threshold that is deemed as safe a noise level.
+The toys that they play with can surpass the 60 dB threshold that is deemed as safe a noise level for babies and 75 dB for children.
+The peak threshold level of noise for children is 120 dB.
 Also, children are curious and have a tendency to hold things like speakers up to their ears.

 Here’s a list of the Top 15 Noisiest Toys: